harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 ### 3. Create Repo

-This step is to create the repository in your git provider which will be later used to add the service/app created using cookiecutter step along with the catalog whihc will be created in the **Create Catalog** step.
+This step is to create the repository in your git provider which will be later used to add the service/app created using cookiecutter step along with the catalog which will be created in the **Create Catalog** step.

 ![](./static/create-repo.png)